Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

+- In six games as the underdog over the last 10 matchups, the Marlins have posted a mark of 4-2.

-- In their previous 10 games with a total, the Marlins and their opponents have combined to exceed the over/under on four occasions.
+- When it comes to the total, the Marlins and their opponents are 5-5-0 in their previous 10 games.

-- The Marlins' previous 10 matchups have not had a runline posted by sportsbooks.
+- The Marlins' previous 10 contests have not had a runline posted by oddsmakers.
+For three consecutive games, Miami and its opponent have finished above the over/under, with the average total set by oddsmakers being 8.5 runs.

 Marlins Betting Records & Stats